Peloton Interactive Inc. (PTON) Shares Up Despite Recent Market Volatility

 PTON’s Market Performance

-PTON stock saw a decrease of 4.26% in the past week, with a monthly decline of -22.99% and a quarterly a decrease of 6.19%.
-The volatility ratio for the week is 6.93%, and the volatility levels for the last 30 days are 7.38% for Peloton Interactive Inc. (PTON).
-The simple moving average for the last 20 days is -15.51% for PTON stock, with a simple moving average of -7.36% for the last 200 days.
+The stock of Peloton Interactive Inc. (PTON) has seen a 13.78% increase in the past week, with a -16.51% drop in the past month, and a 34.14% gain in the past quarter.
+The volatility ratio for the week is 5.02%, and the volatility levels for the past 30 days are at 7.47% for PTON.
+The simple moving average for the last 20 days is -5.19% for PTON stock, with a simple moving average of 0.30% for the last 200 days.

 Analysts’ Opinion of PTON